-- 6. Control external bleeding. - 7.
-If the patient meets any of the criteria described in #2, is not awake or is unstable, immobilize the patient's head and spine with a rigid collar and appropriate immobilization device. - 8.
-Assess and monitor the Glasgow Coma Score.
-(See Appendix E.) - 9.
-If the Glasgow Coma Scale (GCS) score is less than 8, ventilate the patient with high concentration oxygen at a rate of 12 breaths per minute for an adult patient and up to 20 breaths per minute for a pediatric patient.
+- 4. Control external bleeding. - 5.
+If the patient meets any of the criteria described in #2, is not awake or is unstable, apply a rigid cervical collar. - 6.
+Continue to monitor the Glasgow Coma Score.
+(See Appendix E.) - 7.
+Hyperventilation should NOT be performed. - 8.
+Transport.
+(See Appendix F.)